Argon compounds: Nickel argide

-At 140 GPa and 1500K nickel and argon form an alloy, NiAr.
+At 140 GPa and 1500 K nickel and argon form an alloy, NiAr.
 NiAr is stable at room temperature and a pressure as low as 99 GPa.
 It has a face-centred cubic (fcc) structure.
 The compound is metallic.
 Each nickel atom loses 0.2 electrons to an argon atom which is thereby an oxidant.
-This contrasts with Ni_{3}Xe, in which nickel is the oxidant.
+This contrasts with Ni3Xe, in which nickel is the oxidant.
 The volume of the ArNi compound is 5% less than that of the separate elements at these pressures.
 If this compound exists in the core of the Earth it could explain why only half the argon-40 that should be produced during the radioactive decay that produces geothermal heating seems to exist on the Earth.

 Organoargon chemistry

 Organoargon chemistry describes the synthesis and properties of chemical compounds containing a carbon to argon chemical bond.

 Very few such compounds are known.
 The reaction of acetylene dications with argon produced HCCAr(2+) in 2008.
-Reaction of the CF3(2+) dication with argon produced ArCF2(2+): this reaction is unique to argon among the noble gases.
+Reaction of the CF_{3}(2+) dication with argon produced ArCF_{2}(2+): this reaction is unique to argon among the noble gases.